- What is advanced standing?

 Refer to our Advanced standing policy for specific details about eligibility and the process for advanced standing.

 You are strongly encouraged to apply for advanced standing at the same time you apply for admission to a Governance Institute postgraduate course, and no later than two weeks prior to the census date for the semester.
 Students who apply post-admission or those awaiting for the outcome of their advanced standing application are advised to not enrol in subjects for which they have submitted an advanced standing application, in case the application is successful.
 Refer to the key dates page for census dates.

-- Email your Application for Advance Standing Form and supporting evidence to firstname.lastname@example.org.
+- Email your Application for Advanced Standing Form (if not already uploaded with your online Application for Admission Form) and supporting evidence to firstname.lastname@example.org

 - Applicants will be advised by Governance Institute in writing of their application outcome by email, usually within 2 weeks from their application submission date, and no later than the census date for the semester.

 - Check your course structure for the Graduate Certificate or Graduate Diploma and ensure you do not enrol in subjects for which you have been granted advanced standing.

 - Details of a subject content or outlines from your previous institution if your advanced standing application is based on tertiary level studies completed elsewhere (formal learning); and / or

 - Details of relevant work experience such as a current full Curriculum Vitae and/or proof of membership of any relevant professional body or evidence of related professional development activities if your advanced standing application is based on professional work experience; (informal learning).
 You may be required to complete a mapping process for advanced standing based on informal learning.

 - Applicants who did not complete the above within an English-speaking country will be asked to provide evidence of English Language Proficiency.